Kareem21/testmodules/README.md

 - Push the changes you need to make to the module (you can use the <b> Main </b> branch as this entire repo is just for testing anyway)
 - go here https://testmodules.onrender.com to test

+# Taking only the relevant modules you want
+- If the module is ready to go, you can take it and spin up a new Docker image with just the module(s) and then you can deploy this docker image somewhere (Render, Digitalocean etc) and host it on behalf of the client.